tier4/driving_log_replayer/docs/scenario_format/index.en.md

-# Driving Log Replayer Scenario Format Definition
+# log_evaluator Scenario Format Definition

 This section describes the scenario format used in log_evaluator.